TheRincon/rexsearch/README.md

 ## Comments

-RSEARCH is nearing VSEARCH speed.
+REXSEARCH is nearing VSEARCH speed.
 It is 30% faster for one core, but overall 50% slower because I only use 1 core.
 This is also for simple tasks such as msking or filtering reads, not alignment.

 Candidate tools: